ZeeCoder/clam/README.md

     // We assume that we have a "modules" directory which contains the "popup.js" module. var popup = require('modules/popup');

-    // Instanciate the module
+    // Instantiating the module
     var popup_instance = new popup($('.jsm-popup'));

-    // Note: By saving the popup module instance, we could pass it to other modules
+    // Note: By saving the popup module reference, we could pass it to other modules
     // instantiated later in the script.

 Then a popup open button in html could look like this: